Accounting for Amazon Business Loans [How to]

 Some Amazon merchants take a shortcut in their accounting, treating the net disbursement received from regular Amazon settlements as their revenue.

-- A sale made in March should be reported in the March financial month, even if the cash disbursement isn’t received until April.
+- A sale made in March should be reported in the March financial month, even if the cash disbursement from Amazon isn’t received until April.